Clergy of the United Church of Canada: Lay ministry

 Like a DLM, a congregational designated minister (CDM) is also a part of a community of faith's ministry team, but is a member of the community of faith who has been appointed to the task by his or her own community of faith.
 Unlike other ministers, a CDM always remains a member of the community of faith.

-A licensed lay worship leader (LLWL) serves under the direction of the Regional Council and is available to lead worship at any congregation within the presbytery.
+A licensed lay worship leader (LLWL) serves under the direction of the Regional Council and is available to lead worship at any congregation within the region.
 The LLWL undergoes whatever education is deemed necessary by the Regional Council, which is usually much less intensive than for ordered ministers or designated lay ministers.
 Unlike ordered clergy, the LLWL retains membership with the community of faith that recommended the individual.

-A sacraments elder is a full member of a community of faith who is licensed by the Conference to administer the sacraments at his or her own community of faith.
+A sacraments elder is a full member of a community of faith who is licensed by the Regional Council to administer the sacraments at his or her own community of faith.
 If the community of faith's minister is then absent, or the community of faith lacks a minister, this person is able to offer Communion and Baptism.